chrt-io/chrt-set/README.md

 # chrt-set
-Group and Stack components of Chrt
+Group and Stack components of Chrt to be used to create stacked bars and area charts, or grouped bars.

 **WORK IN PROGRESS** Please come back in few months after we will announce the first beta version.
 For more info mail to sayhi@chrt.io